flyteorg/flytekit/plugins/flytekit-modin/README.md

 # Flytekit Modin Plugin

-Modin is a Python extension for pandas that helps handle large datasets.
-It is a light-weight extension that is similar to pandas API.
-It uses the concept of parallelism to reduce overhead, and improve performance of pandas operations by leveraging the compute resources available.
+Modin is a pandas-accelerator that helps handle large datasets.
+It is a light-weight extension that is similar to the pandas API.
+It uses the concept of parallelism to reduce overhead, and improve the performance of pandas operations by leveraging the compute resources available.
 This plugin could help use Modin as a data type.

+This plugin supports Modin as a data type.

 To install the plugin, run the following command: